11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission.
 Affiliate links cost you nothing and help keep this content free.
 Thanks for your support.

-One of my favourite ways to end a visit to Buenos Aires is by booking an estancia stay in the city outskirts.
-Buenos Aires is a thriving metropolis packed with activities – cafes, restaurants, museums and art galleries!
-However, it’s nice to have the opportunity to unwind after an action-packed trip.
+One of my favourite ways to end a visit to Buenos Aires is by booking an estancia stay in the city’s outskirts.
+To me, this is just the perfect way to unwind after an action-packed time in the city.

-Most estancias near Buenos Aires are located in Buenos Aires Province which encircles the Autonomous City of Buenos Aires, and many of them are just a 1-2 hour drive away making them fairly accessible to travellers.
+Most estancias near Buenos Aires are located in Buenos Aires Province, and many of them are just a 1-3 hour drive away, making them fairly accessible to travellers.
+In fact, I usually take a bus or taxi because they’re not that far!

-My favourite aspect about estancia stays is slipping into the slow pace of life.
-You can watch the sunrise over the pampas, go horseback riding through the countryside, enjoy traditional Argentine meals, and all of this in a rustic yet luxurious setting.
+What I love most about staying at an estancia is slipping into the slow pace of life.
+I can watch the sunrise over the pampas, go horseback riding through the countryside, and enjoy traditional Argentine meals, all of this in a countryside setting.

 So today, I’ve created a list of some of the best estancias near Buenos Aires for you to consider!
-The idea is to give you a bit of inspiration if you’re looking to enjoy that estancia life for yourself.
-I’ve already experienced a handful of these and the others are still on the travel bucket list.
+The idea is to give you a bit of inspiration and help you choose the right estancia for your stay.
+I’ve already experienced a handful of these myself, and a few others are still on the travel bucket list!

 Estancias near Buenos Aires, Argentina for a Weekend Escape